korniko98/pivot-atlas/docs/artifacts/sample.md

 ####:octicons-arrow-right-24: Servers storing it

-Attacker-controlled servers may store malware for victim devices to download.
-Gaining access to such servers may therefore afford access to samples of aforementioned malware.
+Attacker-controlled servers may store malware for victim devices to download during an infection process.
+Gaining access to such servers may therefore afford access to samples of the aforementioned malware.

 ####:octicons-arrow-right-24: Servers it communicates with at runtime

-By executing a malware sample in a sandboxed environment, or by observing malware that has infected a honeypot, one can determine if the infected machine communicates with any IP addresses of C&C or data exfiltration servers.
+By executing a malware sample in a sandboxed environment, by observing malware that has infected a honeypot, or by analyzing security product telemetry sourced from an infected device, one can determine if the infected machine communicates with any IP addresses of attacker-controlled servers for C&C, data exfiltration, etc.

 ---